andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/01-60_deg_north.md

 <h4 class="article-subheader">Who's Ready For Some Waiting Sausages?</h4>
 This is a travel story, sure.

-But this is about much, much more.
+But this is a story about much, *much* more.

 This is a story about cuisine.